Trump push for incremental delays risks upending federal trials

 They are asking for a three-month delay to what Greer called the first substantive stage of CIPA.

 “That’s the first step, and Trump’s team is saying, ‘We don’t want that to be the first step.
 We want that to be a much, much later step.’
 But it’s a chicken and egg problem, right?
-Until the court blesses those summaries and redactions, DOJ doesn’t want to provide the documents,” Greer said.
+Until the court blesses those summaries and redactions, [the Department of Justice] doesn’t want to provide the documents,” Greer said.

 Trump’s team similarly sought a delay over the small set of classified documents at issue in the Jan.
 6 case, with the judge there agreeing to only a modest deadline bump.